 - Scroll down to the Message App

-- If you don’t want to allow your text messages to show up in Siri and Search App Suggestions, toggle off Show App as well
+- If you don’t want to allow your text messages to show up in Siri and Search App Suggestions at all, also toggle off Learn from this App and Suggest Shortcuts as well

 For most of her professional life, Amanda Elizabeth (Liz for short) trained all sorts of folks on how to use media as a tool to tell their own unique stories.
 She knows a thing or two about teaching others and creating how-to guides!